inveniosoftware/docs-invenio-rdm/docs/develop/howtos/search_templates.md

     example_instance = example_instance.index_templates.templates:get_index_templates
 ```

-The value provided for the entry point is an import path to either an iterable or a function that returns an iterable.
-Each member of the iterable should be a string representing the import path to a folder containing an index template.
-In this example, entry point value points to a function `get_index_templates` that returns
+The value provided for the entry point is an import path to an iterable of import paths or a function that returns an iterable of such paths.
+Each such import path string should point to a folder containing an index template.
+In this example, it's the function `get_index_templates` with the sole resulting import path of `"example_instance.index_templates.default"`:

 ```python
 def get_index_templates():